Is there a minimum requirement when planning your toilet space? Discover what you need to think about...

 Water tank size

-So, answering the question of how much space is needed around a toilet, you’ll want to leave about 38 cm (15 inches) that is measured from the centre of the toilet to the adjacent wall or commodity.
+So, answering the question of how much space is needed around a toilet, you’ll want to leave about 38 cm (15 inches) that is measured from the centre of the toilet to the adjacent wall or fixture.
 Any measurements shorter than that will make the bathroom more cramped than it already is and users might find the experience uncomfortable.

 If your bathroom is bigger, allow a larger gap between the toilet and the adjacent element for greater comfort.
 You can install other toilet accessories such as a toilet paper holder.